Brosqwa/AkumaUtils/README.md

 who knows, maybe I will do that one day<br>

 ## How to install
+### Skip the first 2 steps if you've used ChatTriggers already
 1. Install the ChatTriggers mod from https://www.chattriggers.com/ and put it into your mods folder<br>
  (Use the 1.8.9 stable version)<br>
 2. Launch minecraft (1.8.9 forge)<br>